iambozhidar/lucidlink-orchestrator/README.md

 # [LucidLink] Orchestrator Task - Bozhidar Stoyanov

 This project provides solution to the problem presented in `Development experience assignment.pdf`.
-Namely, an orchestrator that automates a series of file operations across several virtual machines in an AWS environment.
-The execution times of these operations are measured and transferred to the orchestrator which then reports results for each VM.
+Namely, an orchestrator that automates a series of file operations (create, copy, delete) across several virtual machines in an AWS environment.
+The execution times of these operations are measured and transferred back to the orchestrator which then reports results for each VM.

 ### Table of Contents